KonradUdoHannes/data-steps/README.md

     and any partially transformed data in between
 - change parameters of registered steps
 - interactively redefine or deactivate steps in jupyter notebooks
+- register steps that return secondary results, i.e. the main result is passed alon the pipeline, whereas the secondary result is stored seperately
+- convert data steps pipelines to strings that can more easily be integrated into a non-eda code-base

 ## Usage Example